rstudio/tblcheck/tests/testthat/_snaps/check_dimensions.md

       grade
     Output
       <gradethis_graded: [Incorrect]
         Your result should contain 6 values, but it has 3 values.
+I expected your result to include the values `d`, `e`, and `f`.
       >

 ---